shiplet/korgapp/README.md

 ```

 Open the downloaded file `vagrant.dmg`, and go through the OSX install procedures.
-After Vagrant installs, cd into the project directory and boot Vagrant.
+After Vagrant installs, `cd` into the project directory and boot Vagrant.

 ```
 $ cd korgapp
 $ vagrant up
 ```

-This process will likely take several minutes, depending on your connection speed.
 A successful build will show

 ```